 - Unverified or uncommon payment methods can be used by Shopify scam stores in order to increase their chances of success.

-- Scam stores may create a sense of urgency or pressure to act quickly.
+- Shopify fake stores may create a sense of urgency or pressure to act quickly.
 They can create what seems like a one-of-a-lifetime opportunity that tricks people into creating an order.

-- Suspicious website URLs: Scam stores may have website URLs that are slightly different from legitimate websites or may use misspelled words.
+- Shopify scam stores may have website URLs that are slightly different from legitimate websites or may use misspelled words.
 Instead of using a domain name like .com, they could use other domain names to deceive customers.

 Shopify has several policies in place to address and prevent scam stores on its platform.
 These policies include:

 - Verification: Shopify verifies the identity and contact information of all merchants before allowing them to set up a store to prevent any Shopify fake stores.

 - Fraud analysis: Shopify uses AI-powered fraud analysis tools and technologies to detect and prevent fraudulent activities on its platform.